-Engineers at Terrascape Consulting planned to capture stormwater runoff and discharge it into a dry well.
+Engineers at Terrascape Consulting designed a system to capture stormwater runoff and discharge it into a dry well.
 The runoff is stored in a underground detention system made from 1,000 LF of 120" diameter Aluminized Steel Type 2 before being released into the drywell.
-However, the City of Goodyear recently began requiring pretreatment for retained water prior to being discharged into drywells.
+However, the City of Goodyear recently began requiring pretreatment of retained water prior to being discharged into drywells.
 Hydrodynamic separation (HDS) was the technology of choice for this application.
-HDS is a new technology to some engineers and contractors in the area, so design and installation support were very important to ensuring the proper products were chosen, specified appropriately, and installed correctly in order to meet the City of Goodyear’s intention of pretreatment.
+HDS is a new technology to some engineers and contractors in the area, so design and installation support were very important to ensuring the proper products were selected, specified appropriately, and installed correctly in order to meet the City of Goodyear’s intention of pretreatment.

-After review, the Contech CDS system was selected.
-CDS is a swirl concentrator hybrid technology that uses continuous deflective separation – a combination of swirl concentration and indirect screening to screen, separate and trap debris, sediment, and hydrocarbons from stormwater runoff.
-The indirect screening capability of the system allows for 100% removal of floatables and neutrally buoyant material debris 2.4mm or larger, without binding.
+After review, the engineers selected the Contech CDS system to meet the pretreatment requirement.
+CDS is a swirl concentrator hybrid technology that uses continuous deflective separation – a combination of swirl concentration and indirect screening to screen, separate, and trap debris, sediment, and hydrocarbons from stormwater runoff.
+The indirect screening capability of the system allows for 100% removal of floatables and neutrally buoyant material debris 4.7mm or larger, without blinding.
 CDS retains all captured pollutants, even at high flow rates, and provides easy access for maintenance.
 The CDS is able to internally bypass flows from larger storm events and still achieve 100% capture of trash and debris as well as a high level of TSS removal.